Costa Rica national football team: 2018 World Cup

 The Ticos' qualification for the 2018 World Cup started with a bye to the fourth qualifying round, where they won five games and drew one, winning their group.
 In the final round, they finished second behind Mexico to qualify automatically, winning four matches, drawing four and losing two.

 Costa Rica were drawn in Group E alongside Brazil, Switzerland and Serbia.
-Many key players from 2014 tournament remained in the squad, but they made a disappointing exit at the group stage.
+Many key players from 2014 remained in the squad, but they made a disappointing exit at the group stage.
 Costa Rica lost their first two games, against Serbia and Brazil, without scoring, but drew 2–2 with Switzerland in their last match after equalising in injury time.

 2022 World Cup

-The Ticos' qualification for the 2022 World Cup started with a bye to the final qualifying round, they finished fourth behind United States to advance to inter-confederation play-offs winning seven matches, drawing four and losing three.
-In the inter-confederation play-offs in Al Rayyan, Costa Rica won the match 1–0 against New Zealand and qualified for the World Cup.
+The Ticos' qualification for the 2022 World Cup started with a bye to the final qualifying round.
+They finished fourth behind the United States to advance to inter-confederation play-offs winning seven matches, drawing four and losing three.
+In the inter-confederation play-offs in Al Rayyan, Qatar, Costa Rica won the match 1–0 against New Zealand and qualified for the World Cup.

-On November 23, 2022, Costa Rica lost 7–0 against Spain becoming the biggest loss in World Cup history since 2010.
-This match also tied for their worst defeat in professional football with a match against Mexico, which ended with the result Mexico 7–0 Costa Rica (Mexico City, Mexico; 17 August 1975).
-Despite an improvement from beating Japan and initially make a little justice of scoring 2 goals from losing a goal of Germany in the first half, the latter scored 3 goals and thrashed Costa Rica’s qualification to Round of 16 hope.
+On November 23, 2022, Costa Rica lost 7–0 against Spain, the biggest World Cup loss since 2010.
+This match also tied for their worst defeat in professional football with a match against Mexico, which ended with Mexico 7–0 Costa Rica in Mexico Cityon 17 August 1975.
+After defeating Japan and scoring two goals against Germany in the first half, the latter scored three goals and eliminated Costa Rica.

 Home stadium

-Estadio Nacional is the home stadium of the Costa Rica national team since its opening on 10 January 2011, after a short construction that took only 22 months.
-This venue hosts their friendly matches as well as the World Cup qualifying matches against CONCACAF rivals.
-Before the construction of the stadium the matches where played in Estadio Ricardo Saprissa or in Estadio Alejandro Morera Soto.
+Estadio Nacional is the home stadium of the Costa Rica national team since its opening on 10 January 2011 This venue hosts their friendly matches as well as the World Cup qualifying matches against CONCACAF rivals.
+Previous matches were played in Estadio Ricardo Saprissa or in Estadio Alejandro Morera Soto.

 Team image

-Costa Rica wears traditionally a red jersey with blue shorts and white socks.
+Costa Rica traditionally wears a red jersey with blue shorts and white socks.
 Their away kit historically was a Juventus-style black and white striped jersey with white shorts and white or black socks, due to these colors being the ones of CS La Libertad, one of the oldest clubs in Costa Rica.
+In the 1990 FIFA World Cup, the striped kit was used for two matches due to its resemblance to the home kit of FK Partizan of which Bora Milutinovic, then-coach of Costa Rica, was a fan.
 However, after 1997, the striped kit was replaced by a white kit.
-In 2015, Boston based sportswear company New Balance became the provider of the national team, after taking over for Italian company Lotto.
+In 2015, Boston-based sportswear company New Balance became the provider of the national team, after taking over for Italian company Lotto.
 Since 2023, Adidas is the kit provider for the national team.